8 Annoying Things About Being a Left Handed Guitarist

 8 Left Handed Guitar Disadvantages

-1. Store Selection is Usually Poor
+1. Store Selection is Often Poor

-Working for a guitar store myself, I know that nice lefties can be some of the strongest selling products in the shop (if they buy the right guitars!).
-For example, when Epiphone released the limited edition Casino a couple of years ago it was essentially a license to print money.
 When a nice lefty arrives in the store it doesn’t hang around for very long!
-Unfortunately, it would seem that a good number of stores don’t realise their strong sales potential, which results in a pretty lacklustre selection.
+Unfortunately, it would seem that a good number of stores don’t realize their strong sales potential, which results in a pretty lackluster selection.

 Left Handed Guitar Store